astro-informatics/purify/README.txt

   Carrillo at: rafael {DOT} carrillo {AT} epfl {DOT} ch.

 NOTES
-  The code is not optimized and is given for educational purpose.
+  The code is given for educational purpose.
 The code is in beta and still under development.

 LICENSE